 Lots of people are quite unaware of how autism presents in women.
 There are lots of women out there struggling and they perhaps don’t know why.
 Alis being open about it has already helped thousands of girls and women and their families around the world.

-- used by psychiatrists, GPs, psychologists, counsellors and other health professionals worldwide
+used by psychiatrists, GPs, psychologists, counsellors and other health professionals

 “I refer all my patients to Alis’ work and it really really helps them.
 She makes a massive difference.” – Psychiatrist

-“I had one family, the mother was in a terrible state.
-I told her to go and look at Alis’ work.
-When she came back for the next appointment, she had bought several books, subscribed to the website, gone to a workshop, and said it had completely transformed her relationship with her child.
-Suddenly she understood her child, had empathy, and their family life was transformed!!” – Psychiatrist
+“I saw a family and the mother was in a terrible state.
+I mentioned for her to go and look at Alis’ work.
+When she came back for their next appointment, she had bought several books, subscribed to the website, gone to a workshop, and said it had completely transformed her relationship with her child.
+Suddenly she understood her child and their family life was transformed!” – Psychiatrist

 What makes our work different

-- A very ‘inclusive’ approach – working with all people in a mutual manner to improve communication and relationships
+A very ‘inclusive’ approach – supporting all people in developing communication and relationships

-- We don’t expect the rest of the world to change to fit in with the ASD person – we want everyone to adapt and work together!
+We don’t expect the rest of the world to change to fit in with the autistic person – we want everyone to adapt and work together!

-- We aim to help ASD people learn to understand themselves and their needs and ultimately be able to self-manage
+We aim to help autistic people learn to understand themselves and their needs and ultimately be able to self-manage

 If you’d like to donate to us, please click the button below: